metrorailings/OwlBlog/content/posts/2022-circa-millions-week-9-predictions.md

 The biggest injury concern is Cooper Kupp.
 Without Kupp, Los Angeles may as well not even bother fielding an offense.
 All right, maybe I'm exaggerating....but not even that much.

+Tampa Bay is expected to miss quite a few starters in their defensive backfield.

 ##### _Weather_

 A beautiful day with little humidity

 ##### _History_

 It can be argued that the Buccaneers have an inferiority complex here with respect to the Rams.
-In their past three meetings, Tampa Bay has been simply unable to win one the reigning world champions.
+In their past three meetings, Tampa Bay has proven itself unable to win one the reigning world champions.
 In fact, the Rams have not scored less than 27 points in any one of those outings.
 On the other hand, Brady and company have only seen mixed success against the Rams defense.

 ***